silnrsi/pysilfont/docs/scripts.md

 _([Standard options](docs.md#standard-command-line-options) also apply)_

-Set the unicodes of glyphs in a font based on a csv file.
-With no header row, the csv format is assumed to be "glyphname,UID", otherwise column headers `glyph_name` and `USV` are used.
+Set the unicodes of glyphs in a font based on a csv file with format "glyphname,UID [,UID2 [,UID3]]".
 Unicode values must be hex digits with no prefix.

-The input font may have any number of Unicode values associated with any glyph.
-In the case that there is exactly one for a specific glyph, then the first time that glyph appears in the csv, that Unicode value will be replaced.
-In subsequent mentions of that glyph, or if there are already more than one Unicode values associated with a glyph, new values are simply appended.
+Up to 3 UIDs can be specified per glyph.

-When replacing or adding a Unicode value, any other glyph that has that same Unicode value will have it removed.
+Any existing Unicode values for the glyph will be removed, and any other glyph that has that same Unicode value will have that Unicode value removed.

 ---
 ####  psfsetversion